Contact: Tom Gorey, BLM Public Affairs (202-912-7420)

 |Grazing use on public lands has declined significantly since the 1950s.|

 The Bureau does not make an annual national “count” of the livestock that graze on BLM-managed lands because the actual number of livestock grazing on public lands on any single day varies throughout the year and livestock are often moved from one grazing allotment to another.
 So an aggregate head count would provide very little information on overall livestock use.
 Instead, the BLM compiles information on the number of AUMs used each year, which takes into account both the number of livestock and the amount of time they spend on public lands.
 (For the definition of an AUM, see previous section.)
 Over time, there has been a gradual decrease in the amount of grazing that takes place on BLM-managed land (because of such factors as changes in land-use plans, wildlife habitat protection, and ranching business decisions), and that trend continues today.
-Grazing use on public lands has declined from 18.2 million AUMs in 1954 to 8.3 million AUMs in 2014 (a 54 percent decrease).
+Grazing use on public lands has declined from 18.2 million AUMs in 1954 to 8.6 million AUMs in FY 2015 (a 53 percent decrease).
 In most years, the actual use of forage is less than the amount authorized because forage amounts and demands depend on several factors, such as drought, wildfire, and market conditions, as noted earlier regarding annual public land grazing levels.

 Grazing Permit System

 Any U.S. citizen or validly licensed business can apply for a BLM grazing permit or lease.
 To do so, one must either: